linuxhq/ansible-collection-macos/README.md

 # Playbook

-An example playbook utilizing all roles available in this collection
+An example playbook utilizing roles available in this collection

     - hosts: localhost
       connection: local